timanrebel/TiCalabash/README.md

 The following slide deck may be of use: [TiCalabash: Fully automated Acceptance Testing @ TiConf EU 2014](http://www.slideshare.net/sophrinix/ticalabash-fully-automated-testing-ticonf-eu-2014)

 ## Jenkins configuration
-If you want to integrati TiCalabash in Jenkins, use the following configuration:
+If you want to integrate TiCalabash in Jenkins, use the following configuration:
 ```
 cd ~/Desktop/ticonf2014testappdemo/alloytest # or actually pull from git.
 titanium clean titanium build --platform=iphone --test &